toobad000/Pollify/README.md

 - **User authentication** — Secure register/login system with session management
 - **Share polls** — Each poll gets a shareable link for distribution
 - **Responsive UI** — Usable across desktop and mobile browsers
+- **Built-in Weather API** — Fetches and dynamically updates the current temperature in Ottawa

 ---